simul/simul.github.io/ref/simul/clouds/PrecipitationRegion.md

 | Include: | Clouds/BaseGpuCloudGenerator.h |

-A structure defining an area where there is rain or snow.
-If **regional** is false, it is everywhere.
+A structure defining an area where there is rain or snow.<br>If **regional** is false, it is everywhere.